sepehrband/drawNemenyi/README.md

 ## drawNemenyi
 drawNemenyi is a MATLAB function which plot results of Nemenyi's post-hoc test for the Friedman test in a camera ready quality.

-to use this function, simply run the following:
+In oder to use this function, simply run the following line of code in MATLAB:
->drawNemenyi(Results,Names,Outputfolder,Outputname)
+**drawNemenyi(Results,Names,Outputfolder,Outputname)**
 See the instruction of Demo.m file for more info.

 ###The output should look like this: